-His various numismatic writings have earned him 37 awards from the Numismatic Literary Guild since 1996 including "Best Portfolio" in 2012, and additional major awards from the American Numismatic Association, the Society of Paper Money Collectors, the World Philatelic Congress Pacifica '97, Print & Production Design magazine, Chicago Philatelic Society, Dallas Press Club and other organizations.
+His various numismatic writings have earned him 41 awards from the Numismatic Literary Guild since 1996 including "Best Portfolio" in 2012, and additional major awards from the American Numismatic Association, the Society of Paper Money Collectors, the World Philatelic Congress Pacifica '97, Print & Production Design magazine, Chicago Philatelic Society, Dallas Press Club and other organizations.
 Fred received a U.S. Army Commendation Medal for his news journalism, columns, and "contributions to the modern volunteer Army."
 He was also honored by Continental Army Command, Army Times, and the joint services Defense Information School.
 The American Numismatic Association, Central States Numismatic Society, and the Society of Paper Money Collectors have awarded Reed various grants to further his research.
 From the ANA, Fred has received an ANA Presidential Award (2011), a First Place Heath Literary Award (2008) as the outstanding article in the previous year's The Numismatist, a Wayte and Olga Raymond Award (2008) for original and comprehensive research in U.S. numismatics, and three consecutive Catherine Sheehan Literary Awards for Paper Money Studies (2008-2010).
 From the Society of Paper Money Collectors, Reed has earned two Nathan Gold Lifetime Achievement Awards (1996 and 2001) for concrete/scientific contributions to the hobby, three Awards of Merit (2000, 2006, 2012), the first Forrest Daniel Literary Award (2007), the D.C.
-Wismer Memorial Award for "Book of the Year" (2010), and three literary awards for articles in Paper Money.
+Wismer Memorial Award for "Book of the Year" twice (2010 and 2013), and four literary awards for articles in Paper Money.
+The Token & Medal Society has honored Fred with its First Place David Schenkman Literary Award and a special Presidential Award for contributions to the hobby.
 He has also won dozens of exhibit awards at local and national level, including the Bank Note Reporter "Most Inspirational" Award at Memphis International Paper Money Show.
 Fred has been a featured speaker at conventions of the American Numismatic Association, Central States Numismatic Society Educational Symposium, Texas Numismatic Association, Memphis International Paper Money Show, Metropolitan Washington D.C.
 Numismatic Convention, the Shelby County Coin Club and other local coin clubs.

 Fred's other books include co-authoring the Coin World Price Guide for Collectors [of] Paper Money Errors (3rd ed. and 4th ed., Amos Press, 1977, 1978), Coin World Almanac (2nd and 3rd ed., Amos Press, 1977, 1978) Basic Knowledge for the Coin Collector and Investor (Amos Press, 1981), Patriotic Civil War Tokens (4th ed., Civil War Token Society, 1984).
 He has also written a novel, The Apple and the Coke (Innovative Designs, 1974).
 Fred has edited books on Proof coins, fractional currency, Canadian dollars, U.S. commemorative coins, U.S. silver dollars, obsolete currency, coin collecting/investing, and Civil War tokens.
 Fred is a recognized contributor to Paper Money of the United States, the Whitman Encyclopedia of United States Paper Money (for which he also contributed the "Foreword"), the Standard Catalog of United States Tokens, 1700-1900, and other works.